DevashishMahajan/DenseNet-to-classify-Animals-dataset/README.md

 Dataset:
 https://www.kaggle.com/datasets/devashishmahajan/animalsbutterflycowelephantsheepsquirrel/download?datasetVersionNumber=1

-## *Dataset contains images of Butterfly, Cow, Elephant, sheep, Squirrel.*
+### *Dataset contains images of Butterfly, Cow, Elephant, sheep, Squirrel.*

-The animals dataset consists of images of animals with 5 possible class labels.
+The animals dataset consists of images of animals with **5 possible class labels**.
 The animals dataset consists of examples which are labeled images of animals.
 Each example contains a JPEG animals image and the class label: what type of animals it is.

 For classifying images, a particular type of deep neural network, called a convolutional neural network has proved to be particularly powerful.
 However, modern convolutional neural networks have millions of parameters.
 Training them from scratch requires a lot of labeled training data and a lot of computing power (hundreds of GPU-hours or more).
 We only have about three thousand labeled photos and want to spend much less time.